MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-security-center/wdsc-hide-notifications.md

 ms.localizationpriority: medium
 author: dansimp
 ms.author: dansimp
-ms.date: 07/23/2020
+ms.date:
 ms.reviewer:
 manager: dansimp
-ms.technology: mde
+ms.technology: windows-sec
 ---

 # Hide Windows Security app notifications

 **Applies to**

-- Windows 10, version 1809 and above
+- Windows 10

-**Audience**

-- Enterprise security administrators

-**Manageability available with**

-- Group Policy
+- Windows 11

 The Windows Security app is used by a number of Windows security features to provide notifications about the health and security of the machine.
 These include notifications about firewalls, antivirus products, Windows Defender SmartScreen, and others.